cloudmesh-community/fa18-523-71/paper/paper.md

-- Physical Devices and controllers\:

-The lowest layer of this Internet of Things (IoT) architecture is comprised of physical devices and controllers.
+- *Physical Devices and controllers:* The lowest layer of this Internet of Things (IoT) architecture is comprised of physical devices and controllers.
 The layer consists of devices such as electronic gadgets, sensors and activators which input the needed data from various sources.

+:o: this is an example on how you do bulle lists in markdown, fix throughut the paper

 - Connectivity\: